fogfish/tslab/README.md

 ## Inspiration

 The library helps to reduce number of GC and implement allocation pools for generic objects of type `T`.
-It is solve developed to address the challenge of data co-allocation within data structures
+It is developed to address the challenge of data co-allocation within data structures and externalize (swap in/out) the allocated slabs.

 ## Getting started